We hold regular events at both national and branch level, which both members and non-members can attend.

 Our annual conferences are a great way to network with like-minded colleagues.

-The 2019 Conference “Southern Themes and Variations” was held in Dunedin in January.
+The 2020 Conference “Bridging Cultures: Beethoven 250 and Beyond” was held in Auckland in January.

 Northland Branch Events

 All at Cafler Suite, Forum North

 Sunday 9 August – Memory/Beginner’s Prom